IO-Design-Team/hive_ce/hive/README.md

 dart pub run build_runner build --delete-conflicting-outputs
 ```

-This will generate all of your `TypeAdapter`s as well as a Hive extension to register them all in one go
+This will generate the following:

+- TypeAdapters for the specified AdapterSpecs
+- TypeAdapters for all explicitly defined HiveTypes
+- A `hive_adapters.g.dart` file containing all adapters generated from the `GenerateAdapters` annotation
+- A `hive_adapters.g.yaml` file
+- A `hive_registrar.g.dart` file containing an extension method to register all generated adapters

+All of the generated files should be checked into version control.
+These files are explained in more detail below.

 ### Use the Hive registrar